aproposorg/approx/README.md

 ***
 # Multipliers

 Like above, the `approx.multiplication` library contains several approximate and exact multiplier designs that are also parameterized.
 The list below specifies which designs are included currently.
 In addition to these, the tool also includes a generic compressor tree generator for ASIC, Xilinx 7-Series/UltraScale or Versal FPGA (supported by the primitives in [approx.util.Xilinx](./src/main/scala/approx/util/Xilinx.scala)), and Intel FPGA flows.
-The generator supports fully exact compression as well as approximation by (column) truncation and _miscounting_ (i.e., inexact compression).
+The generator supports fully exact compression as well as approximation by column or row truncation, OR-based column compression, and _miscounting_ (i.e., inexact compression).
+Multiple of these approximations can also be applied concurrently.

 ## Exact designs

 All exact designs are based on descriptions in [Ercegovac and Lang](https://www.sciencedirect.com/book/9781558607989/digital-arithmetic)'s book on digital arithmetic.
-Note that some exact multiplier implementations, specifically `Radix2Multiplier` and `RecursiveMultiplier`, permit approximation through their arguments.
+Note that some exact multiplier implementations, specifically `Radix2Multiplier`, `Radix4Multiplier`, and `RecursiveMultiplier`, permit approximation through their arguments.

 | Type                          | Signed/unsigned | Name                                  | Code location                                                                                             |
 |-------------------------------|-----------------|---------------------------------------|-----------------------------------------------------------------------------------------------------------|